No Man Is an Island (film): Plot

 It is 1941.
 Tweed is at a radio outpost on Guam from where he expects to return to mainland America.
 His replacement, Roy, arrives with Vicente, a local.
 Shortly after bombing Pearl Harbor, the Japanese attack Guam by air, killing Vicente and Chief Schultz.
 The five survivors from the outpost run for the hills as Japanese troops garrison the island.

 Using medical documents from American prisoners the Japanese realise the five men are missing.
 The Japanese send patrols to capture the men, starting a long cat-and-mouse sequence.
 With help from locals the five escape one Japanese patrol but their evasion is short lived.
 Roy, who has lost a shoe, steps on a scorpion, the toxins weakening him and slowing the escape party.
 Tweed hides Roy with some brush and gives him a pistol, promising he'll "be back for the gun".
 Turney decides to surrender with Roy, arguing the Japanese will care for Roy's foot and they will be unharmed as prisoners of war.
 Turney uses his white shirt to signal the Japanese but is promptly killed.
 Panicking, Roy kills a Japanese soldier, before being killed himself.
 Chico, another American radioman, attempts to shoot at the Japanese but Tweed restrains him so they can remain hidden.

-The three surviving Americans meet Sus Quintagua on a copra plantation, who promises to take them to his boss Santos, who will know where they can hide.
+The three surviving Americans meet Sus Quitugua on a copra plantation, who promises to take them to his boss Santos, who will know where they can hide.
 Smuggling the Americans past a Japanese roadblock turns fatal, however, when Chico is killed by a stray shot from a drunken Japanese officer.
-Quintagua reveals that he has hidden an old radio, which the two Americans repair.
-When the radio's battery dies, Quintagua and Sonnenberg travel back to their abandoned jeep to retrieve its battery.
-Meanwhile, Tweed escapes another searching Japanese patrol but not before discovering the bound and beheaded bodies of Sonnenberg and Quintagua.
+Quitugua reveals that he has hidden an old radio, which the two Americans repair.
+When the radio's battery dies, Quitugua and Sonnenberg travel back to their abandoned jeep to retrieve its battery.
+Meanwhile, Tweed escapes another searching Japanese patrol but not before discovering the bound and beheaded bodies of Sonnenberg and Quitugua.

 Tweed, now the sole survivor, makes it to a leprosy hospital, where he is cared for by a priest and his assistant.
 Tweed is told the Japanese would not dare visit the hospital so he will be safe.
 The hospital has a functioning radio.
 Tweed uses a typewriter to relay news he hears on the radio into a makeshift newspaper called the Guam Eagle, which is secretly shared among locals.
 The plan goes awry when the newspaper, meant to be read and then burned, incites locals to rebel against the Japanese.
-The Japanese learn of the Guam Eagle and Shimoda, reading one of the newspapers, smells medicine which leads them to believe Tweed is hiding in the leprosy hospital.
+The Japanese learn of the Guam Eagle and Shimoda, reading one of the newspapers, smells medicine, which leads them to believe Tweed is hiding in the leprosy hospital.
 When the Japanese search the hospital Tweed hides in the leprosy isolation ward, where Japanese soldiers do not search as they are too horrified by the patients.
 A fire starts accidentally and, despite efforts to extinguish it, the hospital burns down.
 The priest, suspected of distributing the newspaper, is taken away for questioning.